Sew your own dog doorstop with our free pattern

-This adorable dog doorstop pattern in a great way to use up one fat quarter – and it's bound to be admired by anyone who visits your home.
+This adorable dog doorstop pattern is a great way to use up one fat quarter – and it's bound to be admired by anyone who visits your home.
 This pattern is ideal for a beginner who wants to try something a little more challenging.

 If you'd like to brush up your sewing skills, then check out our sewing machine tips and tricks, our guide to sewing for beginners or how to use a sewing pattern.